 This is where a seasoned sex crime attorney, who's been doing this a long time, has experience, who has dealt with the prosecutor and the judge in the courthouse where the case is pending comes in—to be able to craft these types of resolutions, and come up with a charge and convince the prosecutor and judge to go with it.

-Why Are Judges And Prosecutors So Harsh In Prosecuting Sex Crimes In LA County?
+Why Judges And Prosecutors are Harsh In Prosecuting Sex Crimes

 Are There Defenses To Sex Crimes?

 There are defenses to sex crimes.
 However, it's not a cookie-cutter situation, where every defense applies in every case.
 The defenses that might be applicable have to do with a particular sex crime and in the particular circumstances surrounding that crime.

 For example, sometimes people get involved with each other and both parties are drunk, or the alleged victim is drunk.
 The alleged victim wakes up the next morning and claims that the person did some things, or they don't remember and they feel like they were taken advantage of.

 This could be a defense because this doesn't necessarily mean that the other person took advantage of them.
 This type of a situation spins on its own facts and it's something you need to discuss with your attorney.

 Other situations where I have seen sex crimes spun and there is a defense to it, is when there is a divorce situation.
 The other spouse is trying to get an advantage against the husband or wife in a divorce, so they make up a story about some sort of sex related incident to win money and get a huge advantage over the other person.

 Other areas where I see defenses that can be utilized are when the other party gets very jealous and angry, and then makes up a story against the person that ultimately gets arrested.
 There are a number of areas that can be utilized in order to establish a defense in a sex crime case.